grange85/ahfow-www/_posts/2005/2005-09-16-the-squid-and-the-whale-supplementary.markdown

 - dean & britta
 tags: []
 ---
-<p>If you visit the <a href="http://www.squidandthewhalemovie.com/main.html">official website for The Squid and The Whale</a> you will be able to hear an endless loop of Dean's version of Pink Floyd's &quot;Hey You&quot;.</p>
+<p>If you visit the <a href="http://www.squidandthewhalemovie.com/main.html">official website for The Squid and The Whale</a> you will be able to hear an endless loop of Dean's version of Pink Floyd's "Hey You".</p>